b23prodtm/balena-webcam/README.md

 This project is a [balenaCloud](https://www.balena.io/cloud) stack with the following services:

 - [Kerberos Agent](https://github.com/kerberos-io/agent) is a cutting edge video surveillance management system made available as Open Source under the MIT License.
-- [RTSP simple server](https://github.com/kerberos-io/rtsp-simple-server) a proxy that translates a USB camera and RPi camera to a RTSP h264 stream.
-The stream can then be connected to Kerberos Agent with `rtsp://kerberos.local:8554/usbcam` or `rtsp://kerberos.local:8554/rpicam`.

 balenaCloud is a free service to remotely manage and update your IoT devices through an online dashboard interface, as well as providing remote access to the Kerberos Agent web interface without any additional configuation.